 Austin Le Lam

-“I am a former honors thesis student and current master’s student studying the formation of the efferocytic synapse.
-A fun fact about me is I like to use back straps during experiments to improve my posture.”
+“I am a former honors thesis student and current master’s student studying the formation of the efferocytic synapse.”

 MSc, Oct 2020